cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/StackDeployment/README.md

 Further query templates can be found in the Deploy/stacks/UK-building-retrofit/StackDeployment/SPARQL queries directory, covering a range of metrics such as energy consumption, fuel poverty rates, and public health data.

+## 5. Feature Info Agent
+The [Feature Info Agent] serves as an access point for the visualisation, enabling queries about data for individual features (e.g., specific geographical locations).
+In this case, the Feature Info Agent retrieves energy performance and structural descriptions for buildings by querying the Ontop endpoint using the building's IRI.

+The queries and config files can be found in [fia_quires].
+Navigate to [services], open [feature-info-agent.json] and under the `Mounts` section, modify `Source` based on where the queries and config files are located at.

 <!-- Links -->
 [allows you to publish and install packages]: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages
 [Container registry on Github]: https://github.com/orgs/cambridge-cares/packages